 You can live stream using apps like Periscope, Meerkat, Lively, Blab, and Facebook Live.
 They’re free, easy to use, fast, and simple.
 Just pull your phone out, point at the action, and start streaming.

 However, some people need a more robust solution.
 And most businesses definitely want a pro online video platform, rather than free B2C apps.
 In those cases, I’d recommend a live streaming video host.
-Though not as simple as streaming with an app, the advantages are are huge – especially for businesses!
+Though not as simple as streaming with an app, the advantages are huge -, especially for businesses!

 Live stream video hosts like IBM Cloud Video, Vimeo, and Dacast offer advanced video hosting features that aren’t available on other platforms.
 For example, they allow fine-tuned access control over who can and can’t view content.
 In addition, they allow you to maintain rights to your content without 3rd party branding or ads.
 That way, when you increase website traffic to your site, your viewers stay connected to your content, product, event, etc.